GQ Magazine Formentera Island Map

 The Blue Bar

 Also situated on the sandy stretch of Platja Migjorn, this has been a hippy hangout since the sixties.
-A mecca for musicians, legend has it that Bob Marley, Pink Floyd and Jimi Hendrix frequented this trippy, all-blue bar.
+A mecca for musicians, legend has it that Bob Marley, Pink Floyd, and Jimi Hendrix frequented this trippy, all-blue bar.
 The Mediterranean menu makes for a choice laid-back lunch, but the big draw is still the music.
 Stop off post-dinner at Lucky Bar to hear owner Kaya play one of her ambient after-dark sets.

-One of the few places in Formentera where you won’t feel out of place if you’re dressed up – and by dressed up, we mean wearing a lightweight shirt – this sophisticated seafood restaurant is one of the island’s ultimate long-haul lunch locations.
-Think bright white interiors, expansive ocean views, ice-cold rosé and stunning sashimi (plus traditional Mediterranean cuisine), with a sublime symbiosis between the music volume and amounts of alcohol consumed come sunset.
+One of the few places in Formentera where you won’t feel out of place if you’re dressed up – and by dressing up, we mean wearing a lightweight shirt – this sophisticated seafood restaurant is one of the island’s ultimate long-haul lunch locations.
+Think bright white interiors, expansive ocean views, ice-cold rosé and stunning sashimi (plus traditional Mediterranean cuisine), with a sublime symbiosis between the music volume and amounts of alcohol, consumed come sunset.

 Spend an idle afternoon at Beso Beach Club, where the usual drill is eating paella with your feet still in the sand.
 The whitewashed furniture fosters an unpretentious boho-beach-chic vibe, but don’t be fooled, as one of the best restaurants on Platja Illetes, this is still billionaire territory.
 These turquoise waters are where the Ibiza-set come to unwind.
 Arrive for your reservation by yacht, and expect to be brought in on the club’s own dingy.